kamakshi66/kamakshi66/README.md

 <img align="right" alt="Coding" width="400" src="https://user-images.githubusercontent.com/74038190/236119160-976a0405-caa7-470c-9356-16d43402ea0a.gif"

 *project* : *Olympic Analysis*
 The project involves analyzing historical Olympic data to uncover trends and patterns, such as medal distribution, athlete performance metrics, and country-wise achievements over the years.
-This analysis helps identify factors contributing to success and areas for improvement. <a href="http://localhost:8501/">Video demo</a>
+This analysis helps identify factors contributing to success and areas for improvement <a href="http://localhost:8501/">Project Link</a>

 *Project* : *Pizza Sales Report Using PowerBi*
 The project focuses on creating visually appealing and interactive dashboards to analyze pizza sales.
 Key metrics like total sales, customer demographics, most popular pizza types, sales by time - daily, monthly, and location-based trends are highlighted for actionable insights.